 Asides from an overworked and overstressed IT team, the consequences of an untargeted approach to IT can impact a company’s bottom line, particularly with overspending on systems and infrastructure.

 Take the Auckland City Council as a recent example.
 The Super City has spent over $1 billion on IT since 2010, according to a 2016 article published in the New Zealand Herald.
 In the article, critics have claimed much of this budget was largely wasted on ultimately pointless tasks.

 Total IT spending in New Zealand is expected to surpass $11 billion this year, according to a Gartner forecast report, a 2.4 per cent jump from 2016.
 While this is indicative of growth, New Zealand businesses should be aware that a comprehensive IT strategy is needed to ensure this investment is put to good use.

 Another pertinent example is the cost of cybercrime to New Zealand businesses, which totals around $250-$400 million a year according to another New Zealand Herald article published in April this year.
 An overstretched IT team may not be able to adequately protect a business from cybercrime.

-Preparedness is key to countering cyber threats, and with PwC noting only 45 per cent of New Zealand organisations have a cybersecurity response plan, many businesses are left vulnerable.
+Preparedness is key to countering cyber threats, and with PwC noting only 45 percent of New Zealand organizations have a cybersecurity response plan, many businesses are left vulnerable.

 Imagetext Integrated Solutions iCare support assists New Zealand businesses in getting the most out of their IT department.